How to Use a 529 Plan for Tax Savings

 Financial planning is often associated specifically with retirement planning and while retirement may represent a huge consideration, there are many other aspects of wealth management that require careful decision making.
 For many people, college can be among the largest expenses they’ll face, right behind their mortgage.
-Regardless of the specific circumstance, a 529 plan can make a lot of sense when trying to accumulate money to pay college tuition and maximize tax advantages.
+Regardless of the specific circumstance, a 529 plan can make a lot of sense when trying to accumulate money to pay college tuition and help maximize tax advantages.

 What is a 529 plan?